Masuzu/GBFCombatSniffer/README.md

 # Miscellaneous

+You can configure some of the settings of the GBF Combat Sniffer by editing the configuration file `GBFCombatSniffer.ini` with your favourite text editor.
+To stop the GBF Combat Sniffer, you can also use the keyboard shortcut `F1` (configured by default).

 If you use Viramate, please note that some settings are not compatible with GBF Combat Sniffer.
 The following settings are known to be compatible:

 ![](https://i.imgur.com/P3MdpDo.png)